Disease Guide ·IBD ·2026

 Prescription Diet Exclusions

-Many insurance policies exclude prescription food from coverage, even when it's medically necessary.
-Since diet is a cornerstone of IBD management, this exclusion can be significant.
-Some wellness add-ons cover prescription food — read the policy carefully.
+Many policies exclude prescription food from coverage despite medical necessity.
+Since diet is core to IBD management, this exclusion matters.
+Some add-ons cover it - check your policy.

 🇺🇸 US Pet Insurance Guide